-ICAP obligation The capacity a capacity supplier is required to bid into the DA Market ("DAM") which, as a general matter, equals the ICAP equivalent of its UCAP sales less any capacity that has been derated for that day's DAM as defined in the ISO Procedures, 1 prorated by the share of the derated resource committed to provide ICAP to New York (i.e., multiplied by $UCAP{gm}^{P}/UCAP{gm}^{Q}$ as defined in Attachment J of this Manual).
-Ambient Condition-dependent units Units that may be unable to reach the ICAP equivalent of their UCAP sales due to changes in ambient air or water temperature.
+ICAP obligation The capacity a capacity supplier is required to bid into the DA Market ("DAM") which, as a general matter, equals the ICAP equivalent of their UCAP sales less any capacity that has been derated for that day's DA Market ("DAM") as defined in the

+ISO Procedures 1 .
+Ambient Condition-dependent units Units that may be unable to reach the ICAP equivalent of their UCAP sales due to ambient air temperature.
 Ambient Condition-dependent units are not automatically considered CLR units.
 Their dependency on ambient conditions must be registered with the NYISO if the unit will be bidding into the DAM a UOL_N that is less than the ICAP obligation.
 Daily energy limit The energy equivalent of a unit's ICAP obligation over at least four hours.
 2

 Capacity Suppliers registered with the NYISO as Capacity Limited Resources (CLR), Energy Limited Resources (ELR) or as Ambient Condition-dependent units may bid a UOL_N below their ICAP obligation as described in the applicable sections below.
-All other Capacity Suppliers should bid a UOL_N that is at least equal to their ICAP obligation and a UOL_E at least equal to their ICAP obligation unless the capacity of the unit has been derated for that day's DAM as defined in the ISO Procedures.
+All other Capacity Suppliers should bid a UOL_N that is at least equal to their ICAP obligation and a UOL_E at least equal to their ICAP obligation unless the capacity of the unit has been derated for that day's DA Market ("DAM") as defined in the ISO Procedures.
 The procedures for registering with the NYISO, including details on the required operating data and supporting documentation, is described in above under "Procedure to Apply for a Capacity Limited Resource (CLR), Energy Limited Resource (ELR) or Ambient Condition-Dependent Classification."